We can get a good overview of a polar bear population's ecology by following just a few animals intensively.

 The collars provide us with a rare glimpse into the life of the bears that is much less invasive than trying to follow them out on the sea ice.
 There is no other practical means of learning about polar bears in winter when there is 24 hours of darkness.

-We are able to gain insights important to understanding what is happening to the bears relative to climate warming, and to warn managers when climate change effects are going to result in a serious population decline.
+We are able to gain insights important to understanding what is happening to the bears relative to climate warming, and to warn managers when we may be nearing critical thresholds beyond which could lead to population declines.
 By following a small number of bears, these animals can help us monitor how the whole population is faring.
 This data is critical to understanding the future for polar bears throughout the Arctic.
 By comparing many different areas, we are able to contrast changing ice conditions across the Arctic.

-Without collaring and other population level research, we would not know what climate change is doing to the bears.
-Without this information, we could easily see the bears slip away and only realize the extent of the problem after they are gone.
+Without collaring and other population level research, we would not know what climate change is doing to the bears and the ecosystems of which they are a part.
+Without this information, we could easily see the bears start to slip away and only realize the extent of the problem after they are greatly reduced in range and abundance.

 Despite the advances in telemetry and other research tools, it is important to remember that research will not protect polar bears unless the information we collect is used to guide managers and policy makers into leading the social changes we all need to make.
 Without dramatic reductions in our greenhouse gas emissions, telemetry and the detailed population understandings it provides only will allow us to become better polar bear historians.